With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFairbanks Memorial Hospital Behavioral Health is one of mental health facilities in Fairbanks, Alaska, located at 1650 Cowles Street, 99701 zip code.
 Fairbanks Memorial Hospital Behavioral Health provides hospital inpatient treatment.
-Fairbanks Memorial Hospital Behavioral Health provides psychotropic medication, group therapy and electroconvulsive therapy to adults, young adults and seniors 65 or older.
+Fairbanks Memorial Hospital Behavioral Health provides activity therapy, electroconvulsive therapy and psychotropic medication to seniors 65 or older, young adults and adults.

 Learn MoreFamily Centered Services Of Alaska is a mental health clinic in Fairbanks, AK, located at 3101 Lathrop Street, 99701 zip code area.
 Family Centered Services Of Alaska provides residential treatment.
-Family Centered Services Of Alaska offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and trauma therapy to children / adolescents.
-Family Centered Services Of Alaska also supports children/adolescents with serious emotional disturbance, military families and people with trauma.
-Additional services offered at Family Centered Services Of Alaska include intensive case management, psychosocial rehabilitation services and suicide prevention services.
+Family Centered Services Of Alaska offers integrated dual diagnosis disorder treatment, group therapy and trauma therapy to children / adolescents.
+Family Centered Services Of Alaska also supports military families, people with PTSD and people with trauma.
+Additional services offered at Family Centered Services Of Alaska include suicide prevention services, intensive case management and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.